 Request a site visit

 The first step in the grant process is to request a site visit for a consultation.
-Any requests that come in when the ground is frozen, will be held until spring thaw.
+All requests will be held for scheduling until March 2024.

-There are three different applications: One for a native planting, one for a rain barrel, and one for all other project types.
-The application period for new applicants is March 1st through October 31st.
+** We have paused applications pending review of remaining budget. ** There are three different applications: One for a native planting, one for a rain barrel, and one for all other project types.

 Is your project complete?
 You'll need to submit a report to begin the project close-out review process.